 Alvarez suggested the team’s anaerobic method may be used to test many other kinds of metallic nanoparticles for toxicity and could help fine-tune the antibacterial qualities of silver particles.
 In their tests, the Rice researchers also found evidence of hormesis; E. coli became stimulated by silver ions when they encountered doses too small to kill them.

 “Ultimately, we want to control the rate of (ion) release to obtain the desired concentrations that just do the job,” Alvarez said.
 “You don’t want to overshoot and overload the environment with toxic ions while depleting silver, which is a noble metal, a valuable resource – and a somewhat expensive disinfectant.
 But you don’t want to undershoot, either.”

 He said the finding should shift the debate over the size, shape and coating of silver nanoparticles.
 “Of course they matter,” Alvarez said, “but only indirectly, as far as these variables affect the dissolution rate of the ions.
-The key determinant of toxicity is the silver ions.
+The key determinant of toxicity [to pathogens] is the silver ions.
 So the focus should be on mass-transfer processes and controlled-release mechanisms.”

 “These findings suggest that the antibacterial application of silver nanoparticles could be enhanced and environmental impacts could be mitigated by modulating the ion release rate, for example, through responsive polymer coatings,” Xiu said.